 to dwell

-in our hearts, we suddenly realize the truth, for prior
+in our heart, we suddenly realize the truth.
+Prior

-ideas.
-The moment we commit our lives to this truth, the Holy Spirit comes
+the moment we committed our lives to His truth, the Holy Spirit came to dwells in

 (218g) Sovereignty